Jesse-6/batt-ctl/README.md

  - [fasm2](https://github.com/tgrysztar/fasm2 "flat assembler 2")
  - [fastcall_v1](https://github.com/Jesse-6/fastcall_v1 "C-style fastcall macro toolkit for fasm2")

-Service entry for OpenRC and config file are located in the tarball under release.
+Service entry for OpenRC and systemd and config files are located in their respective tarballs under release folder.

 #### Note²
 I welcome any feedback on solutions for other systems, aiming to improve this application's ability to adapt to as many systems as possible.
 This led me to create it as an interpreter for a configuration file.

 Therefore, feel free to open an issue or even a pull request if you find something that improves its usefulness.